agrbin/fractal-mosaic/README.md

 assigned.
 When candidate is assigned, all instances of same candidate in neighboring slots gets penalty inverse proportional to distance.
-This approach yielded best results with small computational overhead and the algorithm is inspired from kohonen's neural network.
+This approach yielded best results with small computational overhead and the algorithm is inspired from Kohonen's neural network.

-To sum up the simple mosaic algorithm we use `B` for fixed image, `B_i,j` for subpicture of `B` in row `i + 1` and column `j + 1`, and `D` for database set od images.
+To sum up the simple mosaic algorithm we use `B` for fixed image, `B_i,j` for subpicture of `B` in row `i + 1` and column `j + 1`, and `D` for database set of images.

     for (i,j) < K in parallel
       candidates[i,j] = k-nearest-images to (B_i,j) in D